damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 $ git push -u origin master
 ```

-OK, so far we have a project uploaded to GitLab, but we have GitLab Pages yet.
+OK, so far we have a project uploaded to GitLab, but we haven't configured GitLab Pages yet.
-To add it, just create a `.gitlab-ci.yml` file and add the following:
+To configure it, just create a `.gitlab-ci.yml` file and add the following:

 ```yaml
 pages: